cvat-ai/cvat/cvat-data/src/js/3rdparty/README.md

 ## 3rdparty components

-These files are from the [JSMpeg](https://github.com/phoboslab/jsmpeg) repository:
+These files are from the [Broadway.js](https://github.com/mbebenita/Broadway) repository:
-- buffer.js
-- decoder.js
-- jsmpeg.js
+- Decoder.js
-- mpeg1.js
+- mp4.js
-- ts.js
+- avc.wasm

 ### Why do we store them here?